-For $k=0$, the order of $G$ is $8$.
-By \thmref{<8}, any connected bipartite graph of order at most $8$ has property $(P)$ if and only if it has a perfect matching.
-Thus claim holds for $k=0$.
+For $k=0$, $G$ has order $8$.
+By \remref{rem:order8-general} (ii), a bipartite graph of order at most $8$ has property (P) if and only if it has a perfect matching.
+Thus the statement holds for $k=0$.

-Assume the statement holds for $k-1$, that is, if $G$ is a connected bipartite graph of order $8+2(k-1)$ and $G$ has at least $k-1$ many pendant edges, then $G$ has property $(P)$ if and only if $G$ has a perfect matching.
+Assume that the statement holds for $k-1$, i.e., if $G$ is a bipartite graph of order $8+2(k-1)$ with at least $k-1$ pendant vertices, then $G$ has property (P) if and only if it has a perfect matching.

-Now, Let $G$ be a connected balanced bipartite graph of order $8+2k$ with property $(P)$ and containing $k$ pendant edges.
+Now let $G$ be a bipartite graph of order $8+2k$ with property (P) and containing at least $k$ pendant vertices.